ZCHAnalytics/Azure_web_app_deployment/README.md

 # CI/CD Pipeline for an Interactive Ticket Master App on Azure

 ## Description:
-A complete customer ticketing app on Azure App Service with Node.js API and Azure Cosmos API for MongoDB for storage.
+A complete customer ticketing app hosted on Azure App Service with Node.js API and Azure Cosmos API for MongoDB for storage.

-Note: You can navigate the contents table by clicking on hamburger icon (three lines) on top of this window.

 ## The Application Architecture